-ANZ partners with a variety of frequent flyer programs to let its cardholders earn points on every credit card transaction they make, from Virgin Australia Velocity to neighbouring Air New Zealand Airpoints right through to Cathay Pacific Asia Miles and even Singapore Airlines KrisFlyer.
+ANZ partners with a variety of frequent flyer programs to let its cardholders earn points on every credit card transaction they make, from Virgin Australia Velocity to neighbouring Air New Zealand Airpoints through to Cathay Pacific Asia Miles and even Singapore Airlines KrisFlyer.

 Australian Business Traveller looks at how ANZ Rewards works, how you can earn credit card points and turn them into frequent flyer points, and even ways to earn bonus reward points.